Japanese Skincare Routine – Follow These 10 Steps To Get That “Glass Skin”

 Kikumasamune Sake Body Lotion High Moisture

-Using lotion is the first step in the Japanese skincare routine to purposefully soften and hydrate the skin.
-Also known as skin conditioner or toner, lotions are usually lightweight, almost watery-textured, and are applied by lightly patting them onto the skin.
+Using lotion is the first step in the Japanese skincare routine that adds back to clean skin.
+Lotions add vitamins, moisturizers, and more to soften and hydrate the skin.
+Also known as skin conditioner or toner, Japanese lotions are usually lightweight, and almost watery-textured.
+They are applied by lightly patting them onto the skin.

 Lotions are an important step in priming the skin for deeper moisturizing later on.
-Japanese lotions tend to nourish more due to their high levels of hyaluronic acid.
+Japanese lotions tend to nourish more and feature hyaluronic acid.

 A popular Japanese lotion would be the Kiku Masamune lotion.
 It contains sake, amino acids, and ceramide to condition and hydrate the skin.